ElectrifyPro/calcbot-docs/reference/commands.md

 ## `c-recollect mark`

-Given the link to a message  message link / ID, along with the ID of the channel it appears in (optional if in the same channel as the message), mark it as **important** to CalcBot.
+Given a message link / ID, along with the ID of the channel it appears in (optional if in the same channel as the message), mark it as **important** to CalcBot.
 If the message is deleted or edited, CalcBot will capture the changes and make them visible in `c-recollect`.

 Note that all messages are marked automatically, except for messages that were sent before CalcBot restarted.